Skip to main content

 Town Hall (Victoria Theatre today)

-Victoria Theatre began its life as the Town Hall.
-Designed by John Bennett (the engineer who was also responsible for Saint Andrew's Cathedral), the Town Hall was constructed between 1855 and 1862 with funds set aside by the British Administration and from public donations.
+Victoria Theatre was originally built as the Town Hall.
+Designed by Colonial Engineer John Bennett, (he was also responsible for Saint Andrew's Cathedral), its construction took place between 1855 and 1862, funded by both the British Administration and public donations.
+Managed by the Municipal Commissioners, the two-storey building housed municipal offices on the ground floor, while the upper level functioned as a social hall.
 It also housed the Singapore Library from 1862 to 1876.

 Public funds for construction of the Memorial Hall exceeded the construction costs, thus leaving a surplus for the renovation of the Town Hall later on so that it blended in with the new hall. | IMAGE: NG KAI